Balloon Dilation for Eustachian Tube Dysfunction (ETD)

 eustachian tube balloon dilation surgery

 Now we can offer a new approach with XprESS™ ENT Dilation System in patients with persistent eustachian tube dysfunction (ETD).
 In this procedure a small balloon is placed through the nose and into the eustachian tube without the need for any incisions.
 The balloon is then used to inflate and expand the eustachian tube for 2 minutes.
-The patient in our office is under IV sedation by a board certified anesthesiologist.
+The patient is in our office under IV sedation by a board certified anesthesiologist.
 There is no pain or recollection during the procedure.

 What can I expect during recovery?

-Are results permanent? will I need follow up appointments to unblock my eustachian tube again?
+will I need follow up appointments to unblock my eustachian tube again?